alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 If we are to take a purist approach, the IDs should be independent of the database or, at least, not come from an autoincrement column.
 IDs can be GUIDs (like in the example above) or come from other ID generation service that is independent of the storage layer.
 The problem with using autoincrement columns is twofold: once it allows the repository abstraction to leak in and, second, it violates the Unit Of Work pattern, which states that all changes should be committed to the database in one single short transaction.

 A clean design does not allow ORM-specific code to pollute the domain objects.
 This might create additional work for mapping between the DDD entity fields and the persisted entity fields (attention, wording overload), but the hope is that this separation will keep the architecture clean and independent of various underlying technologies.
-This would allow, for instance, to have a dedicated team working on the business logic, specialized in business processes, and another one on persistence, with specialists in optimized caching, DB queries, various ORMs.
+This would allow, for instance, to have a dedicated team working on the business logic, specialized in business processes, and another one on persistence, with specialists in optimized caching, databases and various ORMs.

-### Testing the domain

- When experimenting with the model, it might be feasible not to write tests at first.
-A lot of refactoring goes on in the beginning and TDD would only make refarctoring harder.
-However, once the code becomes pretty stable and we ar happy with our abstractions, we can add remaining tests and switch back to TDD.

 ### Aggregates